-- 3.4.3.63 - Surficial sediments with a high mud fraction generally store more organic carbon (OC) compared to coarser sediments.
+- 3.4.3.63 Surficial sediments with a high mud fraction generally store more organic carbon (OC) compared to coarser sediments.
 Anthropogenic disturbance of sediment (i.e., OWF developments) risk increasing the release of OC through remilitarisation.
 Inorganic carbon (IC), such as carbonate ions, in seabed sediments is less vulnerable to disturbance because it is not easily digested by marine microbes when suspended in the water column.
 However, IC release can become problematic in areas affected by ocean acidification, potentially harming marine organisms reliant on calcium carbonates.
-Site-specific sampling in the study area indicates that current pH levels are within expected limits, but uncertainty remains regarding how regional seas like the North Sea will respond to global pH decreases. - 3.4.3.64 - Scotland's Exclusive Economic Zone (EEZ) covers an area of $554,755 \,\mathrm{km^2}$ (an area six times larger than Scotland's land area).
-According to Smeaton et al. (2021^{73}), the Scottish sector of the UK EEZ hold the majority of the carbon stock estimated at $356.5~(\pm~72.2)~\mathrm{Mt}$ OC and $2,264.8~(\pm~156.3)~\mathrm{Mt}$ IC totalling $2,622~\mathrm{Mt}$ C is held within the top $10~\mathrm{cm}$ of seabed sediments (Smeaton et al., 2021^{73}).
-OC densities (the quantity of OC held per square metre ($\mathrm{m^2}$)) are highest in muddy sediments within fjords and coastal zones, gradually decreasing offshore due to factors like higher dissolved oxygen, longer sediment transport times, and increased sediment resuspension, which accelerate OC degradation.
-In the Caledonia OWF, sample analysis found concentrations of TOC were relatively uniform, ranging from 0.21% to 1.10% (identified as a statistically high outlier), with a mean TOC value of 0.41%.
+Site-specific sampling in the study area indicates that current pH levels are within expected limits, but uncertainty remains regarding how regional seas like the North Sea will respond to global pH decreases. - 3.4.3.64 Scotland's Exclusive Economic Zone (EEZ) covers an area of 554,755km2 (an area six times larger than Scotland's land area).
+According to Smeaton et al. (2021), the Scottish sector of the UK EEZ hold the majority of the carbon stock estimated at 356.5 (± 72.2) Mt OC and 2,264.8 (± 156.3) Mt IC totalling 2,622 Mt C is held within the top 10cm of seabed sediments (Smeaton et al., 2021).
+OC densities (the quantity of OC held per square metre (m^2)) are highest in muddy sediments within fjords and coastal zones, gradually decreasing offshore due to factors like higher dissolved oxygen, longer sediment transport times, and increased sediment resuspension, which accelerate OC degradation.
+In the Caledonia South Site, sample analysis found concentrations of TOC were relatively uniform, ranging from 0.32% to 1.10% (identified as a statistically high outlier), with a mean TOC value of 0.53%.
 In the OECC, concentrations of TOC ranged from 0.16% to 0.77%, with a mean TOC value of 0.39%.
-Overall, organic material is considered to be reasonably low across Caledonia OWF, which is located in the coastal and offshore region. - 3.4.3.65 - Recent research has highlighted differences in the stability or reactivity of sedimentary OC as a function of location; OC reactivity decreases with distance from the coast (i.e., is more resistant to degradation) (Smeaton and Austin, 202274).
-Sedimentary OC on the Scottish continental shelf appears to be relatively stable to degradation (Smeaton and Austin, 202274).
+Overall, organic material is considered to be reasonably low across the Caledonia South, which is located in the coastal and offshore region. - 3.4.3.65 Recent research has highlighted differences in the stability or reactivity of sedimentary OC as a function of location; OC reactivity decreases with distance from the coast (i.e., is more resistant to degradation) (Smeaton and Austin, 202272).
+Sedimentary OC on the Scottish continental shelf appears to be relatively stable to degradation (Smeaton and Austin, 2022).
 This stability is crucial as it prevents rapid release of carbon dioxide into the environment, thereby enhancing long-term carbon storage in sediments.
 Understanding OC stability helps predict how activities like dredging or construction can affect carbon cycling and the overall carbon balance in coastal and marine ecosystems.